cschen1205/java-expert-system-shell/README.md

 }
 ```

-## Ask more questions to help search for answer to a question when no sufficient facts are present
+## Ask more questions when no sufficient facts are present

 ```java
 public void demoBackwardChainWithNullMemory()